exakat/exakat-docs/Reference/Rules/Structures/RecalledCondition.rst

   A recalled condition is a check that is made twice : once in the condition, once in the body of the structure.

 Usually, the second call may be skipped by storing the value in a local variable.
+The second call may be necessary when the call is not idempotent.

 .. code-block:: php